jfpatrick/pyqt-tutorial/docs/source/fast/7-testing.rst

         # Now this function will not actually set anything, but it will not fail.
         my_app.function_setting_values_to_some_device("some value")

+Passing such fixture as an argument to your test, your application's ``pyjapc.PyJapc`` class will be automagically replaced by the mock without having to modify any code in the target app.

 The same thing can be done with functions, object's functions, etc.
-See the `documentation <https://docs.pytest.org/en/latest/monkeypatch.html>`_ for more examples of monkey-patching that might work better for your use-case, and the ``Mock()`` and ``MagicMock()`` `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for examples.
+See the `documentation <https://docs.pytest.org/en/latest/monkeypatch.html>`_ for more examples of monkey-patching that might work better for your use-case, and the ``Mock()`` and ``MagicMock()`` `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for more examples.

-Passing such fixture as an argument to your test, your application's ``pyjapc.PyJapc`` class will be automagically replaced by the mock without having to modify any code.

 .. index:: Graphical Tests with ``pytest-qt``